LukeGall/Level-4-Solo-Project/notesDiary.md

 ## Issues to fix

-* Change the amount of marbles to a number not a list
+* Change the amount of marbles to a number not a list - done
 * Reduce data load of boards
-* Improve the saving and uploading of boards
+* Improve the saving and uploading of boards - done
-* Disable buttons during puzzles if can't place
+* Disable buttons during puzzles if can't place- done
 * Add next puzzle button
 * Reset marbles when a user places a new piece
 * Remove marble output and triggers when in starting set up